-A business plan is a key tool that can set you up for business success.
-Here’s what you need to consider to create a great one.
+A business plan is a key tool to set you up for success.
+Here are 10 things to include and resources to get you started.

 People who for many years had only farmed part-time have taken the plunge to become full-time farmers, especially in the grain sector.